Content:

 Diagnosing Testosterone Deficiency or Hypogonadism

 Your testosterone levels are affected by a number of factors related to your age, lifestyle, environment, illnesses and medications etc. But how do you know you have low testosterone?
-In order to diagnose hypogonadism/testosterone deficiency, we use a combination of symptoms and lab results.
+In order to diagnose hypogonadism/testosterone deficiency, we use a combination of signs/ symptoms and lab results.
 Lab results alone aren’t good enough because no two men are biologically the same.
 For example, the lab results of two men can show the same testosterone levels, but one will have symptoms of low T while the other does not.
-We treat symptoms and we treat individuals, not lab results.
+We treat symptoms and we treat individuals, and don’t rely solely on lab results.

 The symptoms that indicate low testosterone are sexual, psychological, and physical in nature.